TechSpokes/sops/README.md

 ## Example SOPs File
 View a sample SOPs file that defines a simple coffee shop workflow: [coffee-shop.sops](./examples/coffee-shop.sops)

+## SOPs Specifications Draft

+This document outlines the initial draft of the SOPs language specification.
+It is a work in progress and subject to change as we gather feedback and iterate on the design.

+See the [SOPs Specifications](./docs/README.md) for detailed definitions and examples at the current stage.

 ## Roadmap & Next Steps